-If a pupil is told they have concussion then they will not be allowed to return to contact sport until they completed a Graduated Return to daily activities and sport programme.
-A return to sport will be managed by the School Nurse and/or GP and Director of Sport
+If a pupil is told they have Head injury and/or concussion, then they will not be allowed to return to contact sport until they have been seen by Return2Play medical professional.
+A return to sport will be managed by Return2Play.